Business Commission West Midlands

 Prior to joining the Chamber in 2016, Raj worked in Communications for a former Shadow Minister and spent eight years in London recruiting staff across the financial services industry.

-Emily has recently co-authored the West Midlands and Warwickshire Local Skills Improvement Plan (LSIP), funded by the Department for Education and produced by Coventry and Warwickshire Chambers of Commerce in partnership with Greater Birmingham and Black Country Chambers.
-Through collaboration with regional stakeholders, businesses and further education providers, the WMW LSIP aims to support delivery of skills provision to meet employer demand and facilitate regional growth.
-Emily led the research and analysis underpinning stage 1 of the LSIP, which features insights from over 1,000 engagements with local employers.
+Most recently, Emily has authored the 2026 Local Skills Improvement Plans (LSIPs) for the West Midlands and Warwickshire, each a statutory document funded by Skills England.
+Through collaboration with regional stakeholders, businesses and further education providers, the LSIPs aim to support delivery of skills provision to meet employer demand and facilitate regional growth.
+Emily has lead the research and analysis underpinning both the West Midlands and Warwickshire LSIPs which featured insights from over 1,000 and 700 engagements with local employers respectively.

-Emily also works with colleagues across the Chamber on delivery of the Greater Birmingham Chambers of Commerce’s annual Growth Through People campaign, and the annual Birmingham Economic Review, produced by the Chambers in partnership with the University of Birmingham’s City-Region Economic and Development Institute (City-REDI).
+Emily also works with colleagues across the Chamber on the annual Birmingham Economic Review, produced by the Chambers in partnership with the University of Birmingham’s City-REDI, and on the delivery of bespoke business research projects investigating a wide-ranging topics, from transport connectivity to software development, producing high-quality resources for informing policy and investment decisions.

-Prior to joining the Chamber in 2017 as a Policy and Patron Adviser, Emily graduated from the University of Birmingham with a degree in Law.
+Prior to joining the Chamber in 2017 as a Policy and Patron Adviser focussing on education, employment and skills and business productivity, Emily graduated from the University of Birmingham with a degree in Law.
 Emily is also an alumna of the Uprising Leadership Programme.

 Patron Manager